 The impacts from "other oilseeds" and "other fruits" are representative of canola and tomato production, respectively.
-Environmental impact was calculated by averaging country-level average environmental pressure per tonne for crops grown in Canada, Mexico, and the United States .
+Environmental impact was calculated by averaging country-level average environmental pressure per tonne for crops grown in Canada, Mexico, and the United States 7.
 The average environmental pressure per tonne of rice and sugarcane grown in Canada was not included, because both crops are seldom grown in Canada.

 Additionally, the environmental pressure data for "other oil crops" from Halpern et al., 2022 was used to estimate canola's environmental criteria but represents environmental pressure data for cotton, olives, rapeseed (canola), sesame, sunflower, and other oil crops.
-Similarly, their data for "fruits" was used to estimate the environmental criteria for tomatoes but represents environmental pressure data for apples, grapes, oranges, and other fruit.
+Similarly, their data for "vegetables" was used to estimate the environmental criteria for tomatoes but represents environmental pressure data for vegetables in FAO commodity codes 358-463, including tomatoes.
 Both estimates should be relatively accurate environmental impact indicators for canola and tomato cultivation.